Discord4J/Discord4J/README.md

 }
 ```
 ### Events
 The Discord4J library is very event driven.
 Your bot can detect these events through the use of an event listener.
-There are two ways of creating an event listener.
+There are two ways of creating an event listener:
-Using `IListener`:
+1. Using `IListener`:
 ```java
 public class InterfaceListener implements IListener<ReadyEvent> { //The event type in IListener<> can be any class which extends Event